srinjoyc/fcl-docs/README.md

 # Wallet Interactions

-These methods allows dapps to interact with wallet services in order to authenticate the user and authorize transactions on their behalf.
+These methods allows dapps to interact with [supported wallet services](#TODO) in order to authenticate the user and authorize transactions on their behalf.

 ## Methods